vitalii-komenda/railway-service/README.md

 Long story short what it does is executes all defined steps if there is no error.
 Otherwise it will stop executing steps right after failed step.

+JS has Promises, so it's just for fun :)

 ## Installation

 * It can be done using npm